 - Celebrity Endorsement: H&M and Jaguar have utilized her music and her looks for promotional purposes.

-- Her role in the "Blue Velvet" video, due to the song being a vintage cover.
+- Also her role in the "Blue Velvet" video, due to the song being a vintage cover.

 - Cluster F-Bomb: "Scarface", wherein Lana drops the F-bomb about 8 times in the chorus alone - not counting the backing vocals.
 It amounts to something like 20 times over the course of 2 minutes and 30 seconds.